MicrosoftDocs/SupportArticles-docs/support/sql/admin/slow-query-performance-ssis-etl.md

 ### ETL job performance is slow

-If the ETL jobs have become slow, the following could be the factors:
+If the ETL jobs have become slow, the following factors could be the reason:

 - The data volumes (disk) may have changed.
 For example, there could be a change in the speed, load on the volumes, and so on.
 - There could be a change in the configuration of SQL or OS.
 For example, the `MAXDOP` setting may have changed.
 Also, there may have been an upgrade in the SQL Server version or application.
 An upgrade of compatibility level can introduce CE changes.